 PAN, NAILS, AND BANGER

-Three of the most common platforms for these sole are pans, nails, and bangers.
+Three of the most common platforms for these soles are pans, nails, and bangers.
 The pans, the oldest and least popular of the three, involve a heated pad with a torch or other device.
 There it reaches a sufficiently high temperature.
 A tiny sample of marijuana concentrate is taken and placed on the platform.
-At that moment, the user inhales the vapor using a plastic or glass straw.
-This process’s timing is critical to avoid the loss of the cannabinoid- and terpene-rich vapor created the instant the concentrate hits the pan.
+The user inhales the vapor at that moment using a plastic or glass straw.
+This process’s timing is critical to avoid the loss of the cannabinoid- and terpene-rich smoke created the instant the concentrate hits the pan.

-The banger is a bowl made of titanium, glass, ceramic, or quartz.
-Their common sizes are 10, 14, and 18 millimeters.
-Available in a wide variety of size and shape factors, they are undoubtedly the most convenient and attractive for the “Input Devices” sole platform.
+The banger is a titanium, glass, ceramic, or quartz bowl.
+Their standard sizes are 10, 14, and 18 millimeters.
+Available in various sizes and shape factors, they are undoubtedly the most convenient and attractive for the “Input Devices” sole platform.
 Some dab rigs involve nails that employ coiled electronic heating elements called e-nails.
-Many consumers prefer these nails because of their ease of use and less danger than with flames.
+Many consumers prefer these nails because of their ease of use and less danger than flames.

-The e-nails also prevent the concentrate from overheating, a common problem that will reduce the dabbing experience’s quality.
+The e-mails also prevent the concentrate from overheating, a common problem that will reduce the dabbing experience’s quality.
 On Dab platforms, you can also rub utensils called “dabbers.”
-While some can buy expensive and exotic utensils, many other dabbing fans use something as simple as a crochet hook or dental probe.
-For the sole pad, borosilicate glass is highly recommended due to its ability to expand and contract.
+While some can buy expensive and exotic knives, many other dabbing fans use something as straightforward as a crochet hook or dental probe.
+Borosilicate glass is highly recommended for the sole pad due to its ability to expand and contract.
 Plus, it handles the high levels of heat needed to vaporize a marijuana concentrate properly.

 Many terpenes act similarly to cannabinoids and synergistically interact with them, so many should be conserved as possible.
-Using a torch as a heat source can be tricky and requires a bit of practice to get the temperature right.
-Electronic nails, of course, can set the exact temperature, as can many conventional desktop vaporizers intended for this purpose.
+Using a torch as a heat source can be tricky and requires some practice to get the temperature right.
+Electronic nails can set the exact temperature, as can many conventional desktop vaporizers intended for this purpose.

 It can range in color from yellow to green to gray or brown, depending on the mix’s amount of non-trichome plant matter.
 Kifi is typically created by separating trichomes from plant matter using a kiefing board or tapestry.
-Also, another device is composed of a special filter screen.
-They can even be harvested using a three-chamber bud grinder that employs a similar screen.
+Also, another device is composed of a particular filter screen.
+They can even be harvested using a three-chamber bud grinder with a similar screen.
 Screens allow trichomes to fall through a collecting plate or chamber.

-Theoretically, it prevents any piece of leaf, pistils, or other material other than trichomes from passing through.
+Theoretically, it prevents any piece of leaf, pistils, or material other than trichomes from passing.
 Due to its dusty nature, Kief is not appropriate to dry.
 It can be smoked or vaporized directly or by garnishing a joint of marijuana buds to enhance its flavor and potency.
-It all depends on the quality of the cannabis flowers used, the equipment used, and the person’s competence in making the Kief.
+It all depends on the quality of the cannabis flowers, the equipment used, and the person’s competence in making the Kief.
 The result could range in potency from around 20 percent THC to over 60 percent.